DataDog/the-monitor/azure/how_to_monitor_microsoft_azure_vms.md

 -   [Memory pages](#memory-pages)
 -   [Network traffic sent/received](#network-sent)

 Over time you will recognize additional, specialized metrics that are relevant to your applications.
-[Part 2 of this series](/blog/how-to-collect-azure-metrics/) provides step-by-step instructions for collecting any metric you may need from Azure.
+[Part 2 of this series](/blog/how-to-collect-azure-metrics/) provides step-by-step instructions for collecting any metric you may need to monitor Azure.

 ## Acknowledgments